Importance Sampling CAMs for Weakly-Supervised Segmentation: Approach

-Since $z$ is unknown in the weakly supervised setting, the pixel-wise class predictions need to be condensed into an image-level prediction.
-Commonly, global average pooling (GAP) on the unnormalized logits has been used in WSSS for this purpose~\cite{wang2020cvpr, ahn2018cvpr}.
-In this case the image-level probability that class $k$ is present in the image is given by the logistic function
+where $z \in \mathbb{R}^{W \times H}$ is the ground-truth segmentation mask and $z_{ij}$ is the class index present at the position indexed by $i$ and $j$. ${\mathrm{Pr}(z_{ij} = k | x)}$ is the estimated probability that class $k$ is present in the pixel indexed by $i$ and $j$ in a given image $x$.
+Since $z$ is unknown in the weakly supervised setting, the pixel-wise predictions need to be condensed into an image-level prediction.
+Commonly, global average pooling on the unnormalized logits or log-probabilities has been used in WSSS for this purpose~\cite{wang2020cvpr, ahn2018cvpr}.
+However, when minimizing a classification loss in this case, the global optimum occurs in theory when all pixels are predicted as belonging to some object class with high certainty.
+Therefore, we choose a different approach.